-If you love adrenaline-fuelled activities, epic adventures, crazy experiences, or just plain fun, then you, my friend, are a certified adrenaline junkie.
-I have compiled the best adrenaline junkie bucket list to wet your thirst for adventure and inspire your next thrill.
+If you love high adrenaline activities, epic adventures, crazy experiences, or just fun, then you, my friend, are a certified adrenaline junkie.
+But with a thirst for danger like yours, you’ll need fresh ideas to get your next buzz.
+I have compiled the best adrenaline junkie bucket list to whet your appetite for adventure and inspire your next thrill.

-This adrenaline junkie bucket list may contain affiliate links.
+These adrenaline activities may contain affiliate links.
 If you purchase something from one of these links I may earn a commission, but this is at no extra cost to you.
 This helps to keep my site running so thank you for the support.

 Adrenaline Junkie Bucket List Contents

 Airborne Adrenaline Experiences